 Hi, I’m Dr. Kyle McClintock.
-I’m a shoulder and elbow specialist at the orthopedic specialty center of Northern California.
+I’m a shoulder and elbow specialist in Northern California.
 Today I just wanted to go over some quick information with you regarding preparation for your surgery.

 At this point, we’ve met, we’ve talked about your diagnostic studies, we’ve done a physical exam, and you have demonstrated that you failed conservative treatment and have elected to proceed with surgery.
 I know that comes with a lot of questions, a lot of concerns as a patient, and sometimes the process can seem a little bit daunting because this is new territory for you.
 I just wanted to kind of go over some of the processes that we have in place to kind of help make this process as seamless as possible and really help you feel comfortable as you prepare for surgery.

 As we have discussed in the past, and as I’ve discussed with you and your clinic visit, every patient is a little bit different in regards to their background, their medical history, and what is going to be required for preparation for surgery itself.
 We have a little checklist that we will be going through with each of you.
 Our staff here in the office do an excellent job of reviewing your medical history.